-For Global Navigation Satellite Systems (GNSS) receiving equipment containing or employing decryption see 1-7.A.5., and for related decryption "software" and "technology" see 1-7.D.5. and 1-7.E.1.
+For "satellite navigation system" receiving equipment containing or employing decryption see 1-7.A.5., and for related decryption "software" and "technology" see 1-7.D.5. and 1-7.E.1.

 - a.
-Designed or modified to use 'cryptography for data confidentiality' having 'in excess of 56 bits of symmetric key length, or equivalent', where that cryptographic capability is usable without "cryptographic activation" or has been activated, as follows: - 1.
+Designed or modified to use 'cryptography for data confidentiality' having a 'described security algorithm', where that cryptographic capability is usable, has been activated, or can be activated by means of "cryptographic activation" not employing a secure mechanism, as follows: - 1.
 Items having "information security" as a primary function; - 2.
 Digital communication or networking systems, equipment or components, not specified in paragraph 1-5.A.2.a.1.; - 3.
 Computers, other items having information storage or processing as a primary function, and components therefor, not specified in paragraphs 1-5.A.2.a.1. or 1-5.A.2.a.2.;